Reviewed by Tayna M. Rivera Rodríguez

 The final illustration is extraordinary because it shows us the unity, solidarity, and empathy that embraced the island after the Hurricane.

-Tayna Mía Rivera Rodríguez is the Summer 2022 Truman Institute Scholar at Teaching for Change.
+Tayna Mía Rivera Rodríguez was the Summer 2022 Truman Institute Scholar at Teaching for Change.
 In love with education, social justice, and change, she works with children and adolescents as a teacher in Puerto Rico, where she was born and raised.

 Alicia and the Hurricane by Lesléa Newman